vault713/grinbox/README.md

 1. Grinbox-Port-From - the public port from which to read the slate
 2. Grinbox-Signature - the proof that Bob indeed has access to read from port specified in 1

-Note the GET command will return the first available slate in Bob's queue.
+Note that the GET command will return the first available slate in Bob's queue.
 If the queue is empty a 404 is returned.

-In reply Bob gets the data he requires to process the slate:
+In reply from the relay, Bob gets the data required to process the slate:

 ```
 HTTP/1.1 200 OK